 Q. What is the average TOEFL or IELTS score?

-We also accept the IELTS with a required minimum of 6.5 overall and no individual section below 6.0.
-The new PTE from Pearson will be considered with an overall score of 73 and no section below 68.
+A. Our IBT target is 95 with no section lower than 22.
+The university minimum for the IELTS exam is an overall score of 6.5 with no individual section below 6.0.
+The Pearson Test of English will be considered with an overall score of 73 and no section below 68.

 Q. When do I have to pay the tuition and fees?

 A. The first payment due is your $500 tuition deposit to confirm your seat.
-It is non-refundable but is credited to your student account.
+It is nonrefundable.
 Your tuition bill will be due according to a university schedule.
 Please note that you cannot pay your tuition bill with cash.

 Q. What types of financial aid are available?